-To quantify biexciton spectral structure, we implement coherent two-dimensional photoluminescence excitation (2D-PLE) spectroscopy on PBTTT.
-Such measurements can directly identify biexciton resonances via two-quantum coherences (details in Supplementary Material), and can thus quantify their binding energies~\cite{stone2009exciton,turner2010coherent,Thouin:2018aa}.
-In this work, the coherent two-dimensional excitation spectrum is constructed via incoherent measurement of the time-integrated photoluminescence (PL) intensity due to a fourth-order excited-state population arising from the interference of wavepackets produced by a sequence of four light-matter interactions~\cite{Tekavec2007}.
-With this technique, we measure spectral correlations between coherences involving pulses 1 and 2 and those corresponding to pulses 3 and 4 in Fig.~\ref{fig:Pulses_Feynman}A. The two energy axes are constructed by Fourier transformation of the two-dimensional coherence decay function along time variables $t_{21}$ and $t_{43}$ at a fixed population time $t_{32}$.
-The spectral correlation along resulting energy axes ($\hbar \omega_{21}$, $\hbar \omega_{43}$) involve single-quantum ($|0\rangle \rightarrow |1\rangle$) and two-quantum ($|0\rangle \rightrightarrows |2\rangle$) transitions, represented schematically in the left of Fig.~\ref{fig:Pulses_Feynman}B. The two principal coherent pathways involving the correlations between one- and two-quantum coherences under this detection scheme are depicted by the double-sided Feynman diagrams in Fig.~\ref{fig:Pulses_Feynman}B. In Figs.~\ref{fig:Pulses_Feynman}C and \ref{fig:Pulses_Feynman}D we represent, respectively, a schematic diagram of the one- and two-quantum 2D-PLE coherent spectra for two transitions correlated via a common ground state such as H-like and J-like states in a HJ aggregate, each evident in the diagonal of the 2D-PLE spectrum ($\hbar \omega_{21} = \hbar \omega_{43}$).
+In order to address the challenge of quantifying the \textit{biexciton} spectral structure, we performed coherent two-dimensional photoluminescence excitation (2D-PLE) spectroscopy on PBTTT.
+Such measurements can directly identify biexciton resonances via two-quantum coherences (see details in Supplementary Material).
+They, thus, can quantify the biexciton binding energies~\cite{stone2009exciton,turner2010coherent}.
+This requires the construction of the coherent two-dimensional excitation spectrum via incoherent measurement of the time-integrated photoluminescence (PL) intensity due to a fourth-order excited-state population arising from the interference of wavepackets produced by a sequence of four light-matter interactions~\cite{Tekavec2007}, allowing the measurement of the spectral correlations between resonance involving pulses 1 and 2 and those corresponding to pulses 3 and 4 in Fig.~\ref{fig:Pulses_Feynman}A. Thereby, the two energy axes are constructed by Fourier transformation of the two-dimensional coherence decay function along time variables $t_{21}$ and $t_{43}$ at a fixed population time $t_{32}$.
+Accordingly, the spectral correlation along resulting energy axes ($\hbar \omega_{21}$, $\hbar \omega_{43}$) involve single-quantum ($|0\rangle \rightarrow |1\rangle$) and two-quantum ($|0\rangle \rightrightarrows |2\rangle$) transitions, represented schematically in the left of Fig.~\ref{fig:Pulses_Feynman}B. The two principal coherent pathways involving the correlations between one- and two-quantum coherences under this detection scheme are depicted by the double-sided Feynman diagrams in Fig.~\ref{fig:Pulses_Feynman}B. We also display schematic diagrams of the one- and two-quantum 2D-PLE coherent spectra for two correlated transitions in Figs.~\ref{fig:Pulses_Feynman}C and \ref{fig:Pulses_Feynman}D respectively.
+These may be correlated, for example, via a common ground state such as H-like and J-like states in a HJ aggregate, each evident in the diagonal of the 2D-PLE spectrum ($\hbar \omega_{21} = \hbar \omega_{43}$).
 In addition, the spectral correlation between these two peaks is manifested by cross peaks between the diagonal features.
-In the two-quantum correlation spectrum, signal along the two-quantum diagonal ($\hbar \omega_{21-2Q} = 2 \hbar \omega_{43}$) signify two non-interacting excitons, while signal above or below the diagonal signifies binding interactions with repulsive or attractive character, depending on the signs of $t$ and $U$ (H- or J-like coupling), respectively.
-In our schematic in Fig.~\ref{fig:Pulses_Feynman}D, the lower energy diagonal peak displays 2H biexcitons (the two-quantum energy is higher than twice the one-quantum energy), while the higher-energy resonance displays structure corresponding to 2J biexcitons (in which the two-quantum energy is less than twice the one-quantum energy.
+Similarly, in the two-quantum correlation spectrum, a signal along the two-quantum diagonal ($\hbar \omega_{21-2Q} = 2 \hbar \omega_{43}$) signifies two non-interacting excitons, while a signal above or below the diagonal signifies binding interactions with repulsive or attractive character, depending on the signs of $t$ and $U$ (H- or J-like coupling), respectively.
+In our schematic in Fig.~\ref{fig:Pulses_Feynman}D, the lower energy diagonal peak displays 2J biexcitons (the two-quantum energy is higher than twice the one-quantum energy), while the higher-energy resonance displays structure corresponding to 2H biexcitons (in which the two-quantum energy is less than twice the one-quantum energy).